Timothy C. Hain, MD. Tinnitus Page Page last modified: July 23, 2016

 CD's are available that contain masking sounds, for example, the "DTM-6B" system sold by Petroff Audio Research.
 This is a collection of 6 CD's found by Mike Petroff, an individual with tinnitus, to be helpful for him, and marketed for this purpose.
 They are endorsed by Jack Vernon, a tinnitus practitioner associated with the ATA.
 Our thought is that these CD's are probably good masking sounds, but we wonder if they are worth $139+$6 S/H. We suspect that there are much less expensive alternatives.

-We are presently experimenting in our practice with customized masking.
+We have experimented in our practice with customized masking.
 After matching the patient's tinnitus, we check for maskability using white noise.
 For those who are maskable -- i.e. tinnitus is reduced by white noise -- using a program called Matlab, we produce a sound file that is customized to the frequency of the tinnitus.
 This sound is mixed in with music provided by the patient.
-The idea is similar to the "Neuromonics" device, but the implentation is much simpler and less expensive.
+The idea is similar to the "Neuromonics" device and the "S-tone" method described below, but the implementation is much simpler and less expensive.
+It is still rather labor intensive though as it requires tinnitus matching, creating a customized sound file, and mixing in the sound file with background music.